BirdeeHub/nixCats-nvim/README.md

 # nixCats-nvim: A Lua-natic's kickstarter flake

 ## attention: this branch is a work in progress.
-> Help is outdated although still useful.
+> Help is outdated although still useful. :help nixCats.flake needs updating on the new handling of flake-utils.

 > lazy.nvim wrapper util for nix is awaiting pull request [1259](https://github.com/folke/lazy.nvim/pull/1259)